danspeech/danspeech/docs_source/errors.rst

 If you experience errors or have trouble using the software, then please do not hesitate to create issues at our repository.

-You can create issues at ????.
-Please specify the error in a meaningful manner with code needed to reproduce it.
+You can create issues at `DanSpeech issues <https://github.com/danspeech/danspeech/issues>`_.
+Please specify the error/issue in a meaningful manner with the code needed to reproduce it.